KHEngineering/RoboRio/vision/cameratest.md

 Final conclusions and remarks will be posted once the BeagleBone data is posted.

 Additional testing on the live performance of the RoboRio needs to be performaned and documented.
-However, we can conclude at the moment that the RoboRio is
+However, we can conclude at the moment that the RoboRio is not capable of processing 640x480 images at 10fps or greater under our test conditions without experiencing lag.
+We are in the process of cunducting additional test to determine what is the opimal framerate the RoboRio can process.
+Our baseline worst case was around 8.85fps.
+So that is our target.

+Due to inconsistancies with the 320x240 data results, we are going back over that data to ensure accuracy and provide additional details for the RoboRio's capabilities at processing 320x240 images.

-Tegra TK1 is fully capable of processing 640x480 images at over 30fps, with a lot of computational power remaining.
+Tegra TK1 is fully capable of processing 320x240 and 640x480 images at over 30fps using CPU alone, with a lot of computational power remaining.